 To create nanoporous materials, nanoparticles need to be gathered onto a surface, known as a substrate.
 This step is crucial to immobilize the particles, taking them out of the aerosol and making them part of a usable device.
 The VSParticle VSP-P1 Nanoprinter is coupled with one or more VSP-G1 Nanoparticle Generator simplifies this process through three sequential automated steps:

 1. A spark is generated between two electrodes by applying an electric field strong enough to ionize the medium.
-The plasma formed in the gap reaches temperature > 20,000°C which ablates rod material from the electrodes into its constituent atoms.
-Each spark produces a small vapor cloud about that mixes rapidly with the inert gas.
-This gas, at room temperature, accelerates the cooling process, known as quenching, causing atomic clusters to nucleate and coagulate into primary nanoparticles (2-5 nm).
+The plasma formed in the gap reaches a temperature > 20,000°C which ablates rod material from the electrodes into its constituent atoms.
+Each spark produces a small vapor cloud that mixes rapidly with the inert gas.
+This gas, at room temperature, accelerates the cooling process, known as quenching, causing atomic clusters to nucleate and condense into primary nanoparticles (2-5 nm).

-VSP-P1 Nanoprinter assembles nanoparticles on the surface, enabling the formation of nanoporous thin films with tuneable properties, including thickness, porosity, patterning and composition/ stoichiometry.
+The VSP-P1 Nanoprinter assembles nanoparticles on the surface, enabling the formation of nanoporous thin films with tuneable properties, including thickness, porosity, patterning and composition/ stoichiometry.

 Why is spark ablation leading the next wave of nanotechnology?

-At VSPARTICLE, we believe that Spark Ablation is poised to revolutionize the next decade of nanoporous materials due to several key advantages:
+At VSPARTICLE, we believe that spark ablation is poised to revolutionize the next decade of nanoporous materials due to several key advantages:

 • Smallest stable nanoparticles: The technique enables the production of the smallest stable nanoparticles, which are crucial for fabricating advanced thin-film nanoporous layers.
-This high level of precision places Spark Ablation ahead of other technologies, allowing for the development of cutting-edge materials with superior properties.
+This high level of precision places Spark ablation ahead of other technologies, allowing for the development of cutting-edge materials with superior properties.

 • Clean surfaces for electrochemistry: Electrochemical processes require well-controlled and uncontaminated surfaces for optimal performance.
 Unlike traditional chemical synthesis methods that leave residual pollutants on nanoparticle surfaces, this technology uses a chemical-free approach, resulting in purer and more effective materials.

 • Configurable hardware: The modular design of the system offers maximum flexibility for different industrial processes and customer requirements.
-This adaptability ensures that the Spark Ablation technology can be tailored to meet various demands in material synthesis and manufacturing.
+This adaptability ensures that the spark ablation technology can be tailored to meet various demands in material synthesis and manufacturing.

 • In-line process control: The technology supports real-time quality control through established methods for measuring nanoparticle size and concentration.
 This capability provides a significant advantage in maintaining precise and consistent production outcomes.

-With these unique benefits, Spark Ablation is setting a new standard in nanotechnology, driving the development of next-generation nanoporous materials for a variety of advanced applications.
+With these unique benefits, spark ablation is setting a new standard in nanotechnology, driving the development of next-generation nanoporous materials for a variety of advanced applications.

 Expanding the horizons of combinatorial material discovery